‘In the end, we will conserve only what we love, we will love only what we understand, and we will understand only what we are taught.’

 In 2002, schools in Zimbabwe reported a severe problem: children were malnourished and hungry.
 The issue became so serious that many children couldn’t even walk to school.
 The Malilangwe Trust, a non-profit organisation in Zimbabwe, established the Feeding Program in 2002 to play a constructive role in assisting communities in the country and to aid the cognitive development of children through required nutrition.

 Initially planned to only be a 6-month intervention, the Feeding Program has been extended way beyond its short-term goals.
-Today, over 19 000 pre-school children receive a meal every school day at close to 500 food distribution points.
+Today, over 19 000 preschool children receive a meal every school day at close to 500 food distribution points.
 The meals are prepared by teachers and volunteer mothers who play a massive role in the development of children in their school environments.
 Pamushana’s guests are encouraged to donate towards the Feeding Program by funding a child’s meal every school day, funding one of the food distribution points, or generously funding the entire program.
-Donations start at a mere USD15 per year.
+Donations start at a mere USD 15 per year.

 8. Somalisa Acacia – Mambanje Community Satellite High School

 Mambanje is one of the most inaccessible and underdeveloped communities in Zimbabwe’s Hwange region.
 Here, students leave their homes at 5am, walk seven kilometres / four miles to school, and return at around 6:30pm – leaving very little time for homework and home life.
 This is a daily struggle for the children of Mambanje.
 There is a critical need for education development in this community, as many kids drop out of school to become cattle herders.
-The path to the school is dangerous due to roaming wildlife and instances of sexual assault, which demotivate the children and significantly raises the drop-out rate from primary to secondary school.
+The path to the school is dangerous due to roaming wildlife and instances of sexual assault, which demotivate the children and significantly raise the drop-out rate from primary to secondary school.

 In response to Mambanje’s desperate need, Somalisa’s African Bush Camps Foundation secured funding for the construction of a teacher’s cottage, which provides accommodation for supplementary teachers at the community’s secondary school.
 The cottage also attracts highly qualified, government-appointed teachers, as housing near schools is often a difficult obstacle for qualified educators.
 The foundation is currently raising funds to build an additional classroom block that will serve as the initial space for the area’s satellite high school.